 To address the growing court dockets of drug-related cases and to slow or stop the revolving door of drug dependent defendants entering Idaho courts, the Idaho Judiciary made expansion of drug courts its number one priority in the 2000 legislative session.
 Concurrently, the Governor, faced with requests from the Idaho Department of Correction for major funding for new prison construction, developed a programmatic and budget package to carry out a major statewide substance abuse treatment initiative that included funds to expand treatment for drug court participants.

 Against this backdrop of converging public policy from the executive and judicial branches, the 56th Idaho Legislature took historic action and enacted Senate Bills 1171, 1257, and 1267, a coordinated set of bills enabling both parallel and integrated activity by the Supreme Court, the Department of Correction, and the Department of Health and Welfare.
 Senate Bill 1171 established a statutory framework for the expansion of drug courts to all judicial districts and addressed eligibility, evaluation, implementation, funding, and participant fees.
 Senate Bill 1257 provided $576,000 to the Department of Health and Welfare to support the treatment needs of the drug courts while Senate Bill 1267 appropriated $991,000 to address critical operating expenses of drug courts.
 Through this carefully orchestrated action, all three branches of government articulated a common vision and initiated a strategic investment clearly designed to reduce the devastating and degrading impact of drugs on individuals, families, and communities across Idaho.
 This funding became available July 1, 2001, and by December 31, 2001 there were seventeen treatment courts in operation.
 Eleven more treatment courts began operating between January 1, 2002 and March 31, 2002, two additional treatment courts began operations during fiscal year 2003, and two more courts began in FY2004.
-As of December 31, 2022, 68 treatment courts are in operation and serve all seven judicial districts in the state.
-In addition, following the treatment court model, eleven mental health courts, two juvenile mental health courts, six veteran’s treatment courts, one domestic violence drug court and two child protection/parent treatment courts have been established.
+As of August 1, 2024, 69 treatment courts are in operation and serve all seven judicial districts in the state.
+In addition, following the treatment court model, eleven mental health courts, two juvenile mental health courts, seven veteran’s treatment courts, one domestic violence drug court and two child protection/parent treatment courts have been established.

 The first treatment court began in Idaho in September 1998 with the Kootenai County Drug Court under Judges James Judd and Eugene Marano.
 Soon thereafter, in March 1999, the Ada County Drug Court began under Judge Daniel Eismann.
 The two early treatment courts established solid operational foundations, demonstrated successful retention of clients in treatment, and achieved several positive outcomes.
 The Phase I Idaho Drug Court Evaluation, discussed in a separate section, provides further detail on the evaluation of the two early Idaho drug courts.